markpackham/d8Skeleton/modules/contrib/node_revision_delete/README.txt

    - drush nrd-minimum-age-to-delete-time

-     Configures time options to know the minimum age that the revision must have to be deleted.
+     Configures time options for the minimum age that the revision must be to be deleted.

    - drush nrd-delete-prior-revisions